 Eileen’s passion for bubbles never abated.
 In 1978, after studying science and the culinary arts, she packed up her bags and drove across the country to work at Domaine Chandon, the first French-owned sparkling wine producer in Napa Valley.
 She began as a tour guide and then as a pastry chef.
-Determined to learn winemaking, Eileen quickly worked her way up to the position of Enologist.
+Determined to learn winemaking, Eileen quickly worked her way up to an enologist position.
 Six years later she was lured away by Gloria Ferrer Caves in nearby Sonoma, where, as the winemaker and vice president, she was not only responsible for developing the company’s line of sparkling wines, but also for the design and construction of a brand new facilty.

 While Eileen was busy forging her winemaking path in Napa, the Taittinger family from France was searching for a suitable location to make a unique, California expression of their light and delicate Champagne.
-It took them nearly ten years to find the perfect spot, but in 1986, Champagne Taittinger asked Eileen to build a winery for them on a 138-acre parcel of land they had found in Carneros, Napa Valley.
+It took them nearly ten years to find the perfect spot, but in 1986, Champagne Taittinger asked Eileen to help them build a winery on a 138-acre parcel of land in Carneros, Napa Valley.
 Closer to the ocean than the rest of Napa, the cool, windy, foggy mornings and bright afternoon sunshine of Carneros is perfect for making sparkling wine.

 FRENCH ELEGANCE IN AN AMERICAN WINERY